New Progress Report by Federal Monitors Reveals DHS’ Non-Compliance with Court-Ordered Reform

 (New York, NY) — Michigan is five years into a court-ordered reform of its foster care system, but the state’s Department of Human Services (DHS) is still struggling in its most crucial mission — to protect kids from abuse and neglect, according to a report released today by federal monitors.

-The report (PDF) — submitted to U.S. Judge Nancy Edmunds by independent monitors from Public Catalyst — covers the state agency’s performance in the second half of 2012.
+The (PDF) — submitted to U.S. Judge Nancy Edmunds by independent monitors from Public Catalyst — covers the state agency’s performance in the second half of 2012.
 It is the seventh to be issued since Michigan reached a settlement with national advocacy organization Children’s Rights in 2008, and the third since the parties signed off on an updated agreement in 2011 to put the stalled reform effort back on track.

 “Strides have been made is some areas, but the sober truth is that far too many kids are victims of abuse, neglect and other harms in DHS care,” said Sara Bartosz, senior staff attorney for Children’s Rights.
 “It is vital that DHSleadership redoubles its efforts to mend the holes in the state’s child welfare safety net.”